alexfernandez/alexfernandez.github.io/drafts/climate-change-solutions.md

 It is legendary his measurement of the energy of the first atomic bomb by dropping pieces of paper as it detonated and measuring their displacement in the air.

-We will try to do the same here.
+We will try to do the same with the ideas below to see if they would help.

 ## 🌲 Lots of Trees

 The first solution can be a bit disappointing: planting lots of trees.
-I am sure you were looking for clever carbon-capture devices that could turn the tide and suck all that CO₂ right out of the skies, using modern technology.
+I am sure you were looking for clever carbon-capture devices that could turn the tide and suck all that carbon out of the skies, using modern technology.
 Problem is, none of it works properly.

-Meanwhile Nature has created these wonderful
+Meanwhile Nature has created these wonderful machines, that have adapted during millions of years to do basically one thing: convert CO₂ to carbon in their trunks.
+In the process they also generate sugars, create seeds and deter hungry animals, but these are secondary interests.

+Another very interesting possibility is using algae, which are more efficient because they already have all the water necessary in their surroundings.

 ## Mirror Roofs